odoo/documentation/content/applications/finance/fiscal_localizations/france.rst

     with a payment that hasn't yet been recorded, this isn't a problem anyway; the account is flagged as reconcilable as soon as the import of the move lines requires it.

+.. _localization/france/fec-account-type-template-matching:

-Account type and Templates matching
+Account type and templates matching
 ***********************************

 As the **type** of the account is not specified in the FEC format, **new** accounts are created